 As one of her colleagues said, "We follow Miranda over all the high fences" – a reference to Grant's fearless horsemanship on the hunting field.

 It seems it was ever thus.
 Grant laughingly blames her background.
 She tells a story of when she was the only girl at a Catholic boys' boarding school.
 "One day I just couldn't decide what I wanted to be when I grew up: whether I should become an English teacher or a geography teacher.
 I hailed a passing master and asked him what he thought.
 He looked at me and said, "If you can survive this, you can do anything."

 That was probably the most important lesson Grant learnt.
-She began as a jewelry specialist – her first job was for a company that would examine jewelry for the trade, "conveyor-belt valuing", as she terms it.
+She began as a jewellery specialist – her first job was for a company that would examine jewellery for the trade, "conveyor-belt valuing", as she terms it.
 As a result, she had the opportunity to absorb an immense amount of knowledge exceptionally quickly.
-At the age of 21, Grant was appointed Head of Jewelry in Scotland for a leading international auction house. ("It was completely terrifying.
+At the age of 21, Grant was appointed Head of Jewellery in Scotland for a leading international auction house. ("It was completely terrifying.

 At that point I'd never even been to an auction...")
 This was followed by a successful three-year stint in Amsterdam, before Grant came back to Scotland to look after her parents in Dumfrieshire.
 But when Matthew Girling, now CEO of Bonhams, rang to ask whether she'd join the team, Grant couldn't resist and she now divides her time between the borders and her flat in Edinburgh, where she lives with two dogs, Pax and Rosie – and her boyfriend, Alex.
 (She enjoys pointing out the order.)